Cubs vs. Brewers Player Props Betting Odds

 Contreras Stats

-- William Contreras has 62 hits with 13 doubles, a triple, nine home runs, 28 walks and 31 RBI.
-He's also stolen one base.
+- William Contreras has collected 63 hits with 13 doubles, a triple, nine home runs and 29 walks.
+He has driven in 32 runs with one stolen base.

-- Contreras has picked up a hit in three games in a row.
-During his last five outings he is batting .368 with a double, a home run, a walk and six RBI.
+- Contreras brings a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .333 with a double, a home run, a walk and seven RBI.

 Contreras Recent Games